Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Situations where all instrumental variables are valid

-From the result of {\bf Proposition \ref{te_1}}, we can estimate the weights of an allele score so that the asymptotic variance related to $\hat{\beta}_{t}^{IV}$ becomes minimal.
-By the way, as a well-known fact, the GMM has the semiparametric efficiency; the asymptotic variance of (\ref{20200904_1}) is minimized when the function $h(\cdot)$ is selected as
+The proof of proposition \ref{te_1} is shown in Appendix D. From the result of proposition \ref{te_1}, we can estimate the weights of an allele score so that the asymptotic variance of $\hat{\bld{\beta}}^{LC}$ becomes minimal.
+By the way, as a well-known fact, the GMM has the semiparametric efficiency; the asymptotic variance of (\ref{20200904_1}) is minimized when the function $h(\cdot)$ is selected as $h(\bld{Z})=\bld{Z}$.
+From the next theorem, we can derive the important conclusion that $\hat{\bld{\beta}}^{LC}$ also has the semiparametric efficiency.
+In other word, $\hat{\bld{\beta}}^{LC}$ becomes the ``best'' in the class of the solution of (\ref{3_1}). \begin{theo}{$\phantom{}$} \\ When {\it C.1} and {\it C.2} hold, the asymptotic variance of $\hat{\bld{\beta}}^{GMM}$ is the same as (\ref{20200905_1}). \end{theo} The proof of theorem \ref{te_2} is shown in Appendix D. The solution of (\ref{3_6}) $\tilde{\bld{\gamma}}$ gives the minimal asymptotic variance of $\hat{\boldsymbol{\beta}}^{(\cdot)}$; it is one of a different point from GMM.
+By using the feature, we can propose the valid IVs selection method in the next section.